gunther788/python-kubectl-query/README.md

 make help
 ```

-## Standing on the Shoulder of Giants
+## Standing on the Shoulders of Giants

 ### Python client library for Kubernetes